Anita Thompson Dickinson Reynolds: Personal life

 She worked as a nurse in France between the wars and left immediately after the Nazi occupation.
 Upon her return to the United States, she studied to be a psychologist.
 Reynolds was also a teacher and art instructor.
 Among her side activities was the making of artisanal scarves and handbags.
 Her memoirs “American Cocktail: A ‘Colored Girl’ in the World” were published by Harvard University Press in January 2014, based on notes in interviews by Howard Miller and edited by Cornell University professor George B. Hutchinson.
 She was married first in France and Morocco to a White Englishman Dwight Lloyd Dickinson.
 She was then married later in her life in St. Croix, United States Virgin Islands, to a White American, Guy Oliver Reynolds.

 "Passing" in Hollywood

 Reynolds racially ambiguous appearance enabled her to navigate 1920s-1940s Hollywood more easily than her darker-skinned counterparts.
 Reynolds never actively denied her racial identity, but allowed lovers and others to see her variously as American Indian, East Indian, "high yaller", "wild baby", "part Cherokee", "brown-skinned", "yellow peril" or "sugar cane".
 She called herself an "American Cocktail".

-Reynolds traveled easily between the mostly white bohemia of Greenwich Village and the clubs and salons of Harlem, seemingly meeting everyone who was anyone.
-She was able to move on to Paris and then to the expatriate colony in Morocco, along the way collecting lovers, several aborted writing projects and a torrent of acquaintances with droppable names, including James Joyce, Ernest Hemingway, Paul Bowles, Gertrude Stein, E. E. Cummings, Pablo Picasso and Coco Chanel.
+Reynolds moved between Greenwich Village and the clubs and salons of Harlem.
+She later moved to Paris and then to an expatriate colony in Morocco, leaving several unfinished writing projects.
+Her acquaintances included: James Joyce, Ernest Hemingway, Paul Bowles, Gertrude Stein, E. E. Cummings, Pablo Picasso and Coco Chanel.

 Most of my contemporaries, both black and white, have had chiefly tales of woe tell.
 I feel a little guilty saying how much fun I have had being a colored girl in the twentieth century.